 In fact, the doctrine of pure comparative fault allows recovery even if the plaintiff is 99 percent at-fault for their own injuries.

 Importantly, however, the amount of damages that you are entitled to recover are reduced in proportion with your contribution of fault.
 If a court deems you 50 percent at fault in a case involving a claim for $100,000 in damages, for example, then you may only receive $50,000.

 Any contributory negligence that is linked to your injuries will have a significant impact on your total recovery.
 Suppose that you were riding three abreast in a lane (violative of the law), and in doing so, you had less room to maneuver and avoid a drunk driver.
 Given the circumstances, you may be found partially at-fault, leading to a reduction in damages.

 Contact Hirsch & Lyon for a Free and Confidential Consultation

 Here at Hirsch & Lyon, our attorneys have extensive experience advocating on behalf of motorcycle accident plaintiffs.

 As a firm, we only handle motor vehicle accident claims (including motorcycle accidents).
 We have successfully represented numerous clients in a variety of motor vehicle accident litigation, including disputes that center around motorcycle accidents.
-Thanks to our focus on motor vehicle accident disputes over the decades, we have gained key insight into what it takes to secure a favorable result both pre-and-post-litigation.
+Thanks to our focus on personal injury cases over the decades, we have gained key insight into what it takes to secure a favorable result both pre-and-post-litigation.